cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Allowlist

 An allowlist explicitly lets identified systems access.
 In networks, an allowlist can specify IP addresses.
-On many systems, you can find allowlists and denylists in files like `/etc/hosts.allow` and `/etc/hosts.deny`.
+You can typically find allowlists and denylists in files like `/etc/hosts.allow` and `/etc/hosts.deny`.

 ## API Endpoint